-But like many a gambler before him, Seed wouldn't last in the hallowed halls of academia.

-Instead, he opted for the decidedly less revered gambling halls of California and Nevada.
+But like many a gambler before him Seed knew he wouldn't last in the hallowed halls of academia.
+So he opted for the decidedly less revered gambling halls of California and Nevada.

 The pairing was near perfect.
-Seed won regularly, and on his first visit to the World Series of Poker in 1990, he placed fourth in Limit Hold'em and Seven-Card Stud Hi-Lo events.
+Seed won regularly and on his first visit to the World Series of Poker in 1990 he placed fourth in Limit Hold'em and Seven-Card Stud Hi-Lo events.

 Then came the 1994 World Series.
 The event would mark Seed's first gold bracelet in Pot-Limit Omaha and more than $240,000 in tournament winnings.
-If the 1995 series' Main Event was a disappointment - he placed 265th overall - then his performance at the 1996 championship more than made up for it.
+If the 1995 WSOP Main Event was a disappointment - he placed 265th overall - then his performance at the 1996 championship more than made up for it.

 That year, in honor of his $1 million Main Event win, Seed's picture joined those of poker's legends on Binion's Wall of Champions.
 Just 27 at the time, Seed brought years of professional poker experience, a composed demeanor and unforgiving card play to the final table where he defeated runner-up Bruce Van Horn.

-In what would be the ultimate hand of the game, Van Horn raised pre-flop with a suited K-8; Seed said he'd be his Huckleberry and called with the 8-9 of diamonds.
+In what would be the ultimate hand Van Horn raised pre-flop with a suited K-8; Seed said he'd be his Huckleberry and called with the 8-9 of diamonds.
 When the board came down 9-8-4 he bet, Van Horn re-raised and Seed pushed.